Education and research

 Digital Commons - WCU Campus Sustainability Initiatives

 Passionate faculty and students at WCU seek to use their research to understand and appreciate how the natural world and humanity can co-exist.
 A collection of reports, presentations, and surveys can now be found on the Digital Commons Sustainability Research and Creative Activities page, showcasing their hardwork and dedication.
 You can access the 2018 Commuter and Parking Survey, previous proposals for the Sustainability Research and Creative Activities Grant, The WCU Landscape Master Plan, as well as data from a mapping project on the invasive species, the Spotted Lantern Fly, in the Gordon Natural Area.
-If you have a report, poster, or presentation you would like to add to this collection, please contact Walter Cressler, Department of University Libraries.
+If you have a report, poster, or presentation you would like to add to this collection, please contact Library Resource Services.

 WCU Campus Sustainability Research and Creative Activities Grant

-The Office of Research and Sponsored Programs at West Chester University sponsors a Campus Sustainability Research and Creative Activities Grant each year with a Request for Proposals released in the early Spring semester with the Award Cycle extending from March 1st to June 30th of that same year.
+The Office of Research and Sponsored Programs at West Chester University sponsors a Campus Sustainability Research and Creative Activities Grant each year with a Request for Proposals released in the early Spring semester with the Award Cycle extending from July 15th of that year to June 1st of the following year.
 In the most recent grant application cycle, accessible through WCU’s InfoReady website, grants of up to $2,000 (a total $8,000 available) were solicited.
 Notice of the release of the annual Request for Proposals is made via email messages to all faculty and via Office of Sustainability email bulletins.

 Sustainability Research and Practice Seminar